Health and Social Care Delivery ThemeThis focused research investigates delivery changes in dynamic service provision

 - develop methods to improve patient experience, engagement and empowerment to support delivery of care and inform commissioning

-Read about work in the area of Service-user Engagement and Experience in our Case Study Finder.
+Read about work in the area of Service-user Engagement and Experience in our Story finder.

 - Partnership in Social Care at a time of cuts – Service users' stories